alexgt1/alexgt1.github.io/_polytech/polytech_4.md

 ---
-section_number: 4
+section_number: 2
 section_title: Setting up Image Boxes for Projects

 ---

-I decided to use the following programs for this website:

-Jekyll

-SASS
+Spent todays class putting together the image boxes for each of the projects.